papierkorp/arcadebattle/docs/gameidea_effects.md

 - isBlockedBy (can the effect be blocked by another effect)
 - probability (if there is a probability involved else 100%)
 - affectedStat (see in PrimaryFunction which stats can be affected)
-    - damagedealt
+    - calculatedDamage
     - currentHealth
+    - currentPower
     - activeEffect
+    - randomActiveEffect
     - newActiveEffect
-    - currentPower
-    - damagereceived
-    - skill
+    - randomSkill
 - damageBase (how is the damage calculated)
   - currentPower
-  - totalBuffTurnsCount
+  - totalBuffTurnCount
   - totalBuffCount
   - totalDebuffTurnCount
   - totalDebuffCount
-  - damagereceived
+  - calculatedDamage
 - PrimaryFunctionValue (always a % value)
 - PrimaryFunction
   - increase
   - decrease
   - block
   - remove
-  - ???
-    - Shield + Pierce
 - Target (who to target)
   - self
   - enemy
 - Cost (does it cost something to activate, can be null)
   - nothing (just cast the effect)
   - remove a buff
-  - remove some health
+  - decrease some health
 - CostValue (can be 0)
 - Category (to which category does it belong)
   - buff